good-to-know

 What is the Flying Fuel Cell™?

-The Flying Fuel Cell™ (FFC) is an MTU propulsion concept in which hydrogen and oxygen from the air react within a fuel cell to form water, thereby releasing electric energy.
-A highly efficient electric motor then uses this energy to drive the propellor via a gearbox.
+The Flying Fuel Cell™ (FFC) is MTU Aero Engines’ fuel-cell propulsion concept.
+As in every fuel cell, a reaction between hydrogen and oxygen from the air produces water and releases electrical energy.
+A highly efficient electric motor then uses this energy to drive a propellor via a gearbox.

 What components go into the FFC?